Lego Recycling Australia ♻️: Who doesn’t love Legos, right? Kids and adults alike still play with this worldwide popular toy today.

 As for the recycling method, it is important to note first what Lego bricks are made out of.
 See our blog on green waste collection here.

-Originally, Lego is made from acrylonitrile butadiene styrene – or ABS for short – it’s a thermoplastic polymer broken down into three monomers.
+Lego bricks are made from acrylonitrile butadiene styrene – or ABS for short.
+It’s a thermoplastic polymer broken down into three monomers.
 One for its strength, one for resilience, and the last one for its shiny, hard surface.

 It is a type 7 plastic, which can be classified as “other” plastic.
 Many toys made of plastic are also within this category, and they are all difficult to recycle – some even forcing these items to go to landfills, which is bad for the environment.
 Read about how much recyclable materials end up in landfills here.

-Waster’s zero waste box: here to help you with your toys’ disposal
+Waster’s zero waste box: here to help you with your toy disposal

 It was mentioned here that certain types of plastic waste are deemed non-recyclable by others.